dolthub/docs/content/reference/sql/version-control/dolt-sql-procedures.md

 `--abort`: Abort the current conflict resolution process, and try to reconstruct the pre-merge state.

+`--author`: Specify an explicit author using the standard "A U Thor author@example.com" format.

 When merging a branch, your session state must be clean. `COMMIT` or`ROLLBACK` any changes, then `DOLT_COMMIT()` to create a new dolt